 Algonquin Park Wildlife

+Algonquin Park is home to some of Canada’s most iconic wildlife, from moose and wolves to beavers, otters, and hundreds of bird species.
 Algonquin Provincial Park lies in a transition zone between deciduous forests typical of areas to the south of the Park, and coniferous forests, more typical of areas to the north.
-The result is that both forest types provide numerous habitats for flora and fauna species to enjoy.
+The result is that both forest types provide numerous habitats for all sort of Algonquin wildlife species to enjoy.

 45 Species of Mammals